3 key components of a sustainable continuous improvement system

 |2.||The creation of whole jobs||No machine minders; operators are multiskilled across a process area; breaking down of silos.|

 |3.||Standardization, rationalization and consolidation||Reduced number of roles and job titles, consistencies and pay equalities.|

 |4.||Self-sufficient, accountable teams||SHERQ at source; autonomous maintenance; CI and problem-solving capabilities are developed.|

 |5.||Menial manual jobs confined||Noncore, nonvalue-adding tasks and roles are reduced; technology solutions replace dependencies.|

 The following diagram represents the three stages of organizational design maturity that organizations must move through to position themselves for a successful digital transformation:

 Component 3: Sustainability through a three-tiered system

-The structural components of an effective management system are illustrated below.
+The structural components of an integrative improvement approach are illustrated below:

-By investing in a business improvement system that integrates these three key components, organizations can leapfrog many years’ implementation experience to generate exponential savings and competitive advantage substantially sooner than organizations trying to develop this in-house.
+By investing in a business improvement system that integrates these three key elements of continuous improvement, organizations can leapfrog many years’ implementation experience to generate exponential savings and competitive advantage substantially sooner than organizations trying to develop this in-house.